RoboKafka/RoboKafka/README.md

 💡 My passion lies in building intelligent systems that can sense, think, and act in the physical world. 🌐

-🛠️ I specialize in IoT communication protocols, ensuring seamless interactions between devices and the cloud. ☁️
+🛠️ I specialize in IoT communication protocols, ensuring seamless interactions between devices and the Users. ☁️

 💻 My programming toolkit includes: